mattly/lyonheart-us-metalsmith-archive/contents/articles/mistrusting-email/article.markdown

 Finally, the flaw: nearly any service that uses email addresses as an identification mechanism is *also* using them as an authentication mechanism.

 If I associate more than one email addresses with an account, I could use any of those email addresses to reset the password for that account -- and typically the service only sends the password reset email to the supplied email address.

-A rogue administrator could send a password reset to my project-specific email address, get the necessary link, change my password on the service, delete the email, and I'd never know.
+A rogue administrator could send a password reset to my project-specific email address, get the necessary link, change my password on the service, delete the email, and I'd never know, until I went to login again.

 Given the availability and use of multi-factor authentication, the rogue administrator is at least denied login access, but the password change is still allowed and the service disables any open sessions.